 There is no need for a vessel to stop at an intermediate port to offload.
 The goods travel directly from Port of Origin to Port of Destination.

 What is a transhipment?

-A transhipment refers to shipping goods to an intermediate destination prior to the goods being shipped to their end destination.
-Containers may be carried by a vessel into a port, but then offloaded from the vessel by a stevedore.
-At this point the container(s) can then transferred to a completely different vessel.
+Transhipment refers to shipping goods to an intermediate destination prior to the goods being shipped to their end destination.
+Containers may be carried by vessel into a port, but then offloaded from the vessel by a stevedore.
+At this point, the container(s) can then be transferred to a completely different vessel.
 For example, your business might be importing a large amount of coffee from Brazil, but the vessel may need to stop at a port in Asia, prior to completing the final stage of the journey to Australia.